DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 on the right, from left to right, are dots 4, 5, 6, and 8.

-The square with a small, round button in the middle, in between dots 1 and 4, is the five-key D-Pad.
+The square with a small, round button in the middle, in between dots 1 and 4, is the five-key D-Pad (directional pad).
 Its four edges are the Up, Down, Left, and Right keys.
 The button in the middle is the Center key.

 The long, rectangular key in front of dot 1, the D-Pad, and dot 4 is the Space key (or bar).